Skip to content

 Desk push-ups are surprisingly effective for breaking up long periods of sitting.
 Stand about arm's length from your desk, place your hands shoulder-width apart on the edge, and lower your chest toward the desk by bending your elbows.
 Keep your body in a straight line from head to heels, core engaged.
 Fifteen reps every few hours keeps your chest, shoulders, and triceps active.
 If your desk isn't stable enough, a wall works just as well.

 Standing calf raises are easy to do during phone calls or while waiting for something to load.
 Simply rise onto your tiptoes, hold briefly, and lower back down.
-Your calf muscles act as a "second heart," pumping blood back up toward your core—when you sit for hours, this pump barely functions, and circulation suffers.
-Three sets of 15-20 raises throughout the day helps counteract that stagnation.
+Your calves help power venous return: when they contract, they compress the leg veins and—together with one-way venous valves—help push blood upward against gravity.
+After long periods of sitting, a few sets of calf raises can “reactivate” this pump and support circulation.
+Aim for 2–3 sets of 15–20 reps spread throughout the day.

 Standing desk squats are the most metabolically demanding desk exercise.
 Stand in front of your chair, feet slightly wider than hip-width, and lower yourself as if sitting down—but stop just before your butt touches the seat, then stand back up.
 Ten to fifteen of these every hour or two gets blood flowing to your largest muscle groups and reminds your body that it's built to move.